 Since biltong is low in sugars and carbohydrates, it's perfect for people who need to cut certain things out of their daily routine or who are following a particular diet.

 As a whole, biltong is much more nutritious than other common snack foods.
 However, like anything, it should still be eaten in moderation, since it is still a meat product and tends to be high in sodium.

-Plus, if you find your blood sugar dipping in the middle of your workday, biltong is a convenient way to pick yourself up.
+Plus, if you find your energy dipping in the middle of your workday, biltong is a convenient way to pick yourself up.
 You can eat them on the go, and they don't need to be stored in your refrigerator (assuming it's preserved correctly).